dfsp-spirit/fsbrain/README.md

 #### MacOS System dependencies

 Recent MacOS versions do not ship with an X11 environment.
 You will have to install the [xquartz X11 system](https://www.xquartz.org/) if you do not have it already.
 If you want to create GIF movies, make sure you have imagemagick installed (easiest via [homebrew](https://brew.sh/): `brew install imagemagick@6`).

+Note that X11 is not needed for rendering, but only for stuff like opening windows, etc. So if you are fine with displaying images in your web browser, as opposed to a graphics window, you can use the `rglwidget` command, and thus run fsbrain without the need for X11.

 #### Windows Installation Hints